credfeto/changelog-manager/README.md

 ### Add a new entry to the [Unreleased] section

+Note the value of the `-add` parameter matches exactly the heading section in the [Unreleased] section.
+It will not create/update a new section if it that section does not exist.

 ```shell
 dotnet changelog -changelog CHANGELOG.md -add Added -message "Change description"
 ```